 1. Introduce short breaks

 The breaks can be used effectively by introducing physical exercises.
-Research shows that exercise can boost the students’ ability to concentrate.
+Research shows that exercise can boost students’ ability to concentrate.
 It does so by spiking the heart rate which increases the amount of blood flowing to the brain.
-This in turn will strengthen their focus and counteract the lack of attention.
+This, in turn, will strengthen their focus and counteract the lack of attention.
 Children are so fidgety because they feel the need to move more often than adults.
-One more reason the exercise is so useful is because it helps release the pent-up energy and allows them to be more focused on mental activities.
+One more reason the exercise is so useful is that it helps release the pent-up energy and allows them to be more focused on mental activities.

 2. Break up the activities into small tasks

 “A journey of a thousand miles begins with a single step”.
 We know this from our experience as adults.
 We get intimidated by big tasks and we either get distracted and lose interest or postpone them indefinitely.
 It is always easier to break activities into small pieces which helps the brain gain momentum as we complete them.
 The same strategy works for children too.
 A smaller task is an easier task.
 There is nothing like easy wins to keep a child interested and paying attention.
 Using small tasks also means that you can add in the short breaks mentioned above.
 These two tricks really work best when they’re used hand in hand.

 3. Minimise the number of visual distractions in the classroom

 Visual stimulation is a true balancing act.
 Visual aids such as posters, maps and charts benefit the students only when actively used in the teaching process.
 Otherwise they can distract by grabbing students’ attention away from the task at hand.
 Consider removing them when they are not part of the lesson.
 Keeping children faced away from windows can also help reduce distractions.
 When a child’s attention level is so low anything can have an impact on their ability to concentrate.
 Take a look in your classroom and start by challenging the presence of each visual aid.
 Does it help or does it hinder the teaching process?